Carnegie Mellon University

 Organizations may request an organization email address and shared google drive from Computing Services.

-Stop by the SLICE front desk or email SLICE for your organization’s copy code, or if your organization is in need of a code.
+Stop by the SLICE front desk or email SLICE for your organization’s copy code, or to get one created if your organization is in need of a code.
 Please let us know if the printer ever runs out of paper and/or ink.

 The SLICE Office manages two mini-vans which can be used by student organizations and departments to fulfill their mission for only the cost of gasoline.
 Learn more about how to reserve a SLICE van.